kaustubh-sadekar/OmniCV-Lib/Examples/README.md

 </p>

-## [5.
-Convert equirectangular image to perspective image with desired field of view and viewing angles.]
+## 5. Convert equirectangular image to perspective image with desired field of view and viewing angles
 #### Possible areas of applications
 * Creating different perspective views in a 360&deg; video/image.
 * Object detection in 360&deg; videos with existing pre-trained models.